agile-samurai/AF-demo/models/models.md

 Data Sets: We collected data from a myriad of sources including the data provided by USCIS.
 Additionally we pulled data from IMDB, OMDB, Twitter, Wikipedia and Amazon Reviews.
 (Note: we used the publicly available data set of IMDB which is allowed under their terms of service.
 LINK TO THE IMDB TOS).
 We used a combination of Python and Java to parse data sources.

 * __Labeling__ We leveraged Doc2Vec analysis, an unsupervised learning process, to explore hidden data patterns within our data set.
 This method allows us to easily draw inferences within data sets to discover the strongest relationships among movies, as well as new entities based on patterns within the data.
 This method does not require us to label training data sets.

-* __Optimization__ WRITE SOME THING HERE
+* __Optimization__ To create a more responsive and rich user experience, we leveraged a series of runtime caching techniques to ensure that data was accessible with minimal seek time.

-__Training__ Answered in Logic & Innovation below under “Multiple ways to train models”.
+* __Training__ Answered in Logic & Innovation below under “Multiple ways to train models”.
 Integrating, Maintaining & Validating NLP/AI/ML models:
 Integration and Maintenance: Addressed in “Model Maintenance & Integration through automated CI/CD”.

-Validation:  NEED TO WRITE SOME THING HERE
+* __Validation__ was conducted leveraging various data sources for entity recognition on a known and dataset to ensure consistency of execution and reuslts.

 ## Model Maintenance & Integration using CI/CD: